anindya444/Check-if-an-array-is-subset-of-another-array/README.md

     for(int i=0;i<size;i++)
     {
         if(seen.count(a[i])==1)   //if it inserted in map then value changes 0->1;
-        continue;                  // if we already have this value , continue.either we add it to map and result.
+        continue;                  // if we already have this value , continue.either we add it to map and result vector.

     seen.insert({a[i],1});
     result.push_back(a[i]);